 How Do You Expunge a Wet Reckless Charge?

-In order to have your record expunged, you need to have the right paperwork filed with the court.
+In order to have your wet reckless charge removed (expunged) from your background check, you need to file the right paperwork with the court.
 A DUI lawyer can help you file the necessary paperwork and, if the prosecution objects, can represent you in any proceedings to argue for the expungement.

 An expungement will not purge the conviction from your driving record.
 A conviction may impact your ability to get certain jobs that rely on a clean driving record, but those positions may only be a small subset of jobs available.